inkVerb/VIP/501/Lesson-12.md

 ls web
 ```

-*Note only the XSD declarations changed*
+*Note only the XSD declarations changed, everything else is the same*

 | **B-11** :// (<kbd>Ctrl</kbd> + R to reload)